Fellows and Interns

 Qualifications and Selection

-Predoctoral applicants must have completed coursework and preliminary examinations for the doctoral degree, and must be engaged in dissertation research.
-Postdoctoral fellowships are available to support specific research projects by scholars who hold the doctoral degree or equivalent.
-Senior fellowships are intended for scholars with a distinguished publication record who have held the doctoral degree for more than seven years or who possess an equivalent record of professional accomplishment at the time of application.
+Predoctoral applicants must have completed coursework and preliminary examinations for their doctoral degree and must be engaged in dissertation research.
+Postdoctoral fellowships are available to support specific research projects by scholars who have earned a PhD or equivalent.
+Senior fellowships are intended for scholars with a distinguished publication record who have held their doctoral degree for more than seven years or who possess a commensurate record of professional accomplishment at the time of application.

 Applicants will be evaluated based on the quality of the proposed research project, academic standing, scholarly qualifications, and experience.
-The project’s compatibility with the Museum’s collections, facilities, staff, and programs will also be considered.
+The project’s compatibility with Smithsonian collections, facilities, staff, and programs will also be considered.
 A committee of curators and historians will review the applications.

-The stipend for a one-year predoctoral fellowship is $32,500, plus research and travel allowances.
-The stipend for a one-year senior or postdoctoral fellowship is $47,500, plus research and travel allowances.
+The stipend for a one-year predoctoral fellowship is $32,700, plus research and travel allowances.
+The stipend for a one-year postdoctoral or senior fellowship is $48,000, plus research and travel allowances.
 The standard term of residency is twelve months, but shorter terms will be considered; stipends are prorated for periods of less than twelve months.

-Applicants should apply to the general Smithsonian Fellowship Program, found under the Office of Fellowships in the online application system (SOLAA), and not under the Museum’s name.
-Applicants should propose a primary advisor/supervisor from the Smithsonian American Art Museum to be eligible for a fellowship at this unit.
+Applicants should apply to the Smithsonian Institution Fellowship Program, found under the Office of Fellowships in the online application system (SOLAA), and not under the museum’s name.
+Applicants must propose a primary advisor/supervisor from SAAM to be eligible for a fellowship at this museum.
 Only one application is necessary; applicants will automatically be considered for all relevant awards.

-All applicants are encouraged to share their research proposals with potential Smithsonian advisors before submitting applications.
+Applicants are encouraged to share their research proposals with potential Smithsonian advisors before submitting them.

 For research consultation: